JUST switch off your television set and go out and do something less boring instead? Sitting at home watching TV, turn it off it’s no good for you!

 If you weren’t a fan of Why Don’t You then no doubt you just can’t be bothered faffing around with leftover bits of carpet, burnt out oven gloves and you’d rather nip into Subway for a decent sandwich.
 This group can be described as … well … ‘can’t be arsed’.

 Which group do you fall into?
-I proudly fall into the latter group.

-Next time you’re stuck in front of the television and feeling a fed up and spaced-out, you know what to do … give that 50 inch flat screen a good kick!
+Next time you’re stuck in front of the television and feeling a fed up and bored, you know what to do … give that 50 inch flat screen a good kick!
 You’ll feel better afterwards.
 Remember – don’t turn it off but mash it up … it’s no good for you!